 Unfortunately, defendants asserted many excessively broad patents during much of the NPE litigation.
 Notably, these patents claimed “abstract ideas.”
 Abstract ideas are ineligible for patent protection under Title 35 United States Code Section 101.
 In 2008, the Federal Circuit (the highest court of patent appeals under the U.S. Supreme Court) reaffirmed a test for Section 101.
 It found patents valid under the machine-or-transformation test if they claimed a process that:

 - Is implemented by a particular machine in a non-conventional and non-trivial manner; or

 - transforms an article from one state to another.

-The Federal Circuit stated the machine or transformation test was the sole test to be used.
-It further noted State Street Bank should no longer be relied upon.
+The Federal Circuit stated the machine or transformation test the sole test to be used.
+Furthermore, it overruled State Street Bank.
 Two years later, the U.S. Supreme Court corrected the Federal Circuit’s ruling.
-The machine or transformation test was not the sole test to be used in determining patent eligibility.
+As a result, the machine or transformation test was no longer the sole test to be used in determining patent eligibility.
 The Court also held open the possibility business methods were patentable.
 Accordingly, software inventions were deemed patentable and continued to thrive post-Bilski.